 You don't need to find the magic solution overnight, little by little you will figure out what works best for you.
 Establish a workflow that allows you to implement the strategies you know you can do that will help you achieve your marketing and business goals.
 There are also several platforms and tools that can help you automate your marketing to your Pilates clients including TeamUp's Zapier integration.

 Check out our marketing tools guide to learn more about Zapier and the other features that can help you market your Pilates studio.
 Discover how management software can help your Pilates studio business to grow here.
-To begin using these tools through TeamUp, sign in to your dashboard or sign up for a free-30 day trial.
+To begin using these tools through TeamUp, sign in to your dashboard or sign up for a free trial.